 Good morning all

-Week has changed - I am off to the office today and out to Cochrane tomorrow.
-Today, tomorrow, anyday I will be shouting NO to smoking and keeping to my path along the Freedom Road.
-I offer my hand to the next winner joining me kicking more ash to the road today.
+Up and going for the day today.
+I am going to get my nails done this morning.
+No packing today back at that tomorrow.
+Saying NO to smoking today and keeping to my path on the Freedom Road.
+I am offering my hand in friendship and support to the next winner joining me kicking ash to the curb today.

 Cara